Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 Hint-2: What is the minimum number of bases you need to map the entire 26 English letters.
 Consider what would be the problem if you pick 2 bases (AA, TA, CA, GA,...) to map 26 letters.

 **Q.1.b.** Using your letter to DNA mapping, how many total base pairs of DNA would be needed to store the archival contents of the salt mine.
 Assume that the salt mine is completely packed with documents.
-Hint-3:  Your math should follow

 **Q.1.c.** What would be the physical volume of DNA encoding the salt mine documents?
 Will the DNA fit into a thimble?
 Yes / No

 **Q.1.d.**  How expensive would it be to print the DNA (assume cost ~1 cents/base)?
 Compare your number against the United States GDP (20.54 trillion USD - 2018)